unahouExosite/docs/rpc/README.md

 }
 ```

-* `"locked"`: With this field set to 'true', the dispatch resource will not send messages to its configured recipient.
+* `"locked"`, if set to `true`, will prevent the dispatch resource from sending messages to its configured recipient.
 The output from a locked dispatch resource will be 'undelivered'.
-* `"message"`: If not empty, this string will be sent to the configured recipient.
+* `"message"` is the message to dispatch.
 If this string is empty, the value output from the preprocessing stage will be output instead.
-* `"meta"`, `"name"`, `"public"`: See [create (client)](#create-client)
+* `"meta"`, `"name"`, `"public"` are described in [create (client)](#create-client)
-* `"method"`: The method to be used to deliver messages by this dispatch resource.
+* `"method"` is the method to be used to deliver messages by this dispatch resource.
-* `"preprocess"`, `"retention"`, `"subscribe"`: See [create (dataport)](#create-dataport)
+* `"preprocess"`, `"retention"`, `"subscribe"` are described in [create (dataport)](#create-dataport)
-* `"recipient"`: The intended recipient for messages from this dispatch resources.
-It must be a valid email address, phone number, etc. for the configured delivery method.
+* `"recipient"` is the intended recipient for messages from this dispatch resources.
+It must be a valid email address or phone number, depending on the configured delivery method.
-* `"subject"`: The subject string for delivery methods that support a subject line, such as email.
+* `"subject"` is the subject string for delivery methods that support a subject line, such as email.

 #####response